ben-razor/dev-pipes/README.md

 ## Unstoppable Domains Integration

-Unstoppable Domains login is integrated as part of the [Gitcoin Hackathon](https://gitcoin.co/issue/unstoppabledomains/gitcoin-bounties/4/100027487).
+Login with Unstoppable is integrated as part of the [Gitcoin Hackathon](https://gitcoin.co/issue/unstoppabledomains/gitcoin-bounties/4/100027487).

 Use the [Application](https://dev-pipes.vercel.app/)